We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 - Nissan – The Titan does not offer a standard cab design at this time.

 The extended cab variant of pickup trucks add two smaller doors behind the front main doors.
 This allows for some seats in the back of the truck for passengers to use.
-Because of the size though, these aren’t great for long road trips, because the legroom isn’t exactly awesome.
+Because of the size though, these aren’t great for long road trips (some of them can be though), because the legroom isn’t exactly awesome.

 Most of the time, these doors will also open from the rear, instead of the front, and the handle will actually be on the inside of the door.
 This means the back doors can only be opened when the front doors are as well.